Online Master of Arts in Education for Planetary Futures

 Learn from experts in the field of environmental education

-The faculty of Mary Lou Fulton Teachers College draws from a range of academic disciplines — including cognitive science, psychology and economics — to gain insight into important questions about the process of learning, the practice of teaching and the effects of education policy.
-The faculty is committed to connecting research to schools and other learning environments.
-Our teacher and leadership preparation programs combine scholarly rigor with practical application.
+The Mary Lou Fulton College for Teaching and Learning Innovation faculty draws from a range of academic disciplines including cognitive science, psychology and economics.
+They seek to answer questions about the process of learning, teaching practices and effects of education policy.
+Our faculty is also committed to connecting research to schools and other learning environments.
+They ensure teacher and leadership preparation programs combine scholarly rigor with practical application.

 Learn from experts in the field of environmental education

-The faculty of Mary Lou Fulton Teachers College draws from a range of academic disciplines — including cognitive science, psychology and economics — to gain insight into important questions about the process of learning, the practice of teaching and the effects of education policy.
-The faculty is committed to connecting research to schools and other learning environments.
-Our teacher and leadership preparation programs combine scholarly rigor with practical application.
+The Mary Lou Fulton College for Teaching and Learning Innovation faculty draws from a range of academic disciplines including cognitive science, psychology and economics.
+They seek to answer questions about the process of learning, teaching practices and effects of education policy.
+Our faculty is also committed to connecting research to schools and other learning environments.
+They ensure teacher and leadership preparation programs combine scholarly rigor with practical application.

 How to apply

-Applicants to the Master of Arts in education for planetary futures program must fulfill the requirements of both the Graduate College and the Mary Lou Fulton Teachers College.
+Applicants to the Master of Arts in education for planetary futures program must fulfill the requirements of both the Graduate College and the Mary Lou Fulton College for Teaching and Learning Innovation.

 Join one of the best colleges of education in the nation

-Mary Lou Fulton Teachers College brings people and ideas together to increase the capabilities of individual educators and the performance of education systems.
-According to U.S. News & World Report, Mary Lou Fulton Teachers College is the only U.S. college of education to rank in the top 15 in both on-campus and online graduate education degrees.
+Mary Lou Fulton College for Teaching and Learning Innovation brings people and ideas together to increase the capabilities of educators and the performance of education systems.
+According to U.S. News & World Report, Mary Lou Fulton College for Teaching and Learning Innovation is the only U.S. college of education to rank in the top 15 for both on-campus and online graduate education degrees.

 best online master’s in educational administration programs.